ConSol/sakuli/docs/java-DSL.md

 Next we will setup a complete sample project for Sakuli Java.

+## Usage with HTTPS-Sites

+As workaround for issue #131 you can follow the intructions of [sahi-https](sahi-https.md) and copy afterwards the files from `java-example/target/classes/sahi/userdata/certs` to `java-example/src/main/resources/sahi/userdata/certs`.
+This will copy the trusted certificates when building the project and allows a clean run.

 # Sakuli Java Example

 The next section describes how to get started with the Sakuli Java DSL by example.
 The Java example is a fully runnable Java